Title

 The revised Merit Promotion Plan mandates equal employment opportunities in government positions, emphasizing merit-based selection while prohibiting discrimination based on gender, civil status, or other personal attributes, and establishes a Personnel Selection Board to oversee the appointment process.

-The Merit Promotion Plan covers positions in the first, second, and third levels, including original appointments and other related personnel actions.
+It covers positions in the first, second, and third levels, and it also includes original appointments and other related personnel actions.

-Vacant positions must be published in accordance with Republic Act 7041 (Publication Law) and posted in at least three conspicuous places in the agency for at least ten (10) calendar days.
-Filling is after ten days for NGAs, GOCCs, SUCs, and after fifteen days for LGUs.
+Vacant positions marked for filling must be published under RA 7041 and posted in at least three conspicuous places in the agency for at least 10 calendar days.
+Filling in NGAs/GOCCs/SUCs is after 10 calendar days from publication; in LGUs, after 15 calendar days from publication.

-Positions exempt include primarily confidential positions, policy-determining positions, highly technical positions, other non-career positions, third level (Career Executive Service) positions, and positions filled by existing regular employees in case of reorganization.
+Primarily confidential positions; policy determining positions; highly technical positions; other non-career positions; third level positions (Career Executive Service); and positions to be filled by existing regular employees in case of reorganization.

-Generally, no. An employee may only be promoted or transferred up to three grades higher than their present position, except in very meritorious cases such as if the vacant position is next-in-rank as per the System of Ranking Positions (SRP) approved by the agency head or if it is the lone or entrance position indicated in the staffing pattern.
+An employee may be promoted or transferred to a position not more than three (3) salary/pay/job grades higher, except in very meritorious cases such as when the vacant position is next-in-rank (per SRP) or the lone/entrance position in the agency staffing pattern.

 Analyze Cases Smarter, Faster